gismondichris/gismondichris.github.io/_projects/sample_guarantee_analyzer.md

 If I could revisit this project now, I would update the GUI and change the way rules are stored.
 An ideal improvement would be to allow users to edit and view rules directly through the GUI.
-But as with many of the projects I completed for the lab, it was more important to have minimally viable product available then spend weeks or months perfecting something.
+But as with many of the projects I completed for the lab, it was more important to have a minimally viable product then spend weeks or months perfecting something.

-As with many things in life, I learned that its important in software to not let the perfect become the enemey of the good.